Shadows of Devotion

 "Don't go in there!" growled Malcolm, as he struggled to detain his wife.
 "If they are inside, you won't be able to find them, but I tell you, they were in the side yard just fifteen minutes ago."

 She was past hearing and processing his sensible words.
-She shouted at him, flailed arms wildly, tried to kick him, and he was forced, finally, to try and push her into the unused carriage house, and bar the door, but this solution proved impossible.
+She shouted at him, flailed arms wildly, and he was forced, finally, to try and push her into the unused carriage house, and bar the door, but this solution proved impossible.

 She need not have worried.
 The three boys had been playing out of doors when the fire began, and they remained in the side yard, gaping at the spectacle the fire made.
 Christopher's face streamed with tears of incomprehension, and Mal and Joel were frozen by disbelief and fear.